SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/foraging_patch.md

 These nodes process events from the [`UndergroundFeeder`](target-node-undergroundfeeder) node and retrieve or compute informative metrics for visualisation, logging, and task control.
 Each of these auxiliary nodes accept events carried by shared `Subject`s from the `UndergroundFeeder` node.
-Together, these create a comprehensive foraging assembly known as a "Patch" that allows for real-time tracking of multiple measures extracted from processing sensor data and events from the feeder device.
+Together, these create a comprehensive foraging assembly known as a "Patch" that allows for real-time tracking of multiple measures extracted from processing sensor data and events from the foraging patch device.
 These are passed to shared `Subject`s:

 - PelletCount